baliaga31/baliaga31/README.md

 ### Hi there 👋

-**baliaga31/baliaga31** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+### Who am I?

-- 🔭 I'm a postdoc researcher in **oncology** and **computational biology**.
+🔭 I'm a postdoc researcher in **oncology** and **computational biology**.

+### My main research is on cancer plasticity

 My main research project in cancer plasticity.
 By definition, cell plasticity is the ability of cells to change their phenotypes without genetic mutations in response to environmental cues [Ref].

 In cancers, plasticity has been proposed as being an important mechanism that, along with genetic and epigenetic alterations, promotes cancer cell diversity and contributes to intra-tumor heterogeneity [ref].